- Prayer and Worship

 (National Directory for Catechesis [NDC] [Washington, DC: United States Conference of Catholic Bishops, 2005], no. 17).

-Twenty-Fifth Sunday in Ordinary Time, Green Vestments - Year B
+Twenty-Fourth Sunday in Ordinary Time: Green Vestments

 Sincerely yours in Christ,

-Chairman of Committee on Evangelization and Catechesis.
+Committee on Evangelization and Catechesis

 By accepting this message, you will be leaving the website of the